Ten things to ditch this New Year

 This New Year look at all the insurance premiums you are paying out and see if some policies overlap or are just plain useless.
 Streamlining the amount you pay out in insurance premiums can help you save loads in 2014.

 4. Unrewarding cards

-Instead of using this credit card I could be earning points to spend on flights with the British Airways American Express Credit Card, earning cashback with the Santander 123 Credit Card, enjoying an interest free period on purchases with Tesco Clubcard Credit Card or on balance transfers with the Barclaycard 24-Month Platinum Visa.
+You could be earning cashback with the American Express Platinum Cashback Everyday card, earning points to spend on flights with the British Airways American Express Credit Card, enjoying an interest-free period on purchases with the Tesco Clubcard card or on balance transfers with the Barclaycard 30-Month Platinum Visa.

 If you like me are not getting the most from your plastic anymore it might be time for a change.
 Follow my lead and ditch unrewarding cards - you can find a more deserving spending companion using our credit card comparison centre.

 There are so many services that we fall into the trap of paying for that we could get for free.